CactuseSecurity/firewall-orchestrator/documentation/developer-docs/project-directory-structure.md

     ```

-- The roles of backends are
+- The roles to be installed on backends are

   - docker
   - backend